 Milan is at the forefront of waste management and recycling in Europe, with an impressive system that ensures efficient waste disposal and recycling.
 The city has embarked on an ambitious goal to recycle 65 percent of its waste in the coming years.
 Currently, more than half of the waste generated in Milan is successfully recycled, showcasing the city's commitment to environmental sustainability.

-In line with this goal, residents are required to have at least four different bins or bags for the separation of waste: one each for plastic, paper, organic waste and unsorted mixed waste.
+In line with this goal, residents are required to have at least four different bins or bags to separate waste: one each for plastic, paper, organic waste and unsorted mixed waste.
 This separation is essential for the effective recycling of materials.
 Each household in Milan adheres to a schedule of two collection days: one for residual waste, glass and organic waste, and the other for plastic, metal, paper, cardboard and organic waste.
 This system ensures that different types of waste are collected efficiently and recycled or processed appropriately.

 Milan’s biowaste collection scheme is particularly commendable.
 Since the implementation of this ambitious scheme in 2011, the city has become a leading example in managing biowaste in densely populated areas.
 The effective planning of household collection and awareness-raising campaigns have been key factors in achieving these results.